 ISP Beta Bass: This is a full-featured rackmount bass preamp that includes a compressor.
 ISP is known for their Decimator noise reduction system, and a few years ago they also began marketing amps, powered speakers, and preamps for guitar and bass.

 The compressor has only one control knob, for threshold.
 However its other internal parameters (attack, ratio, etc.) are program-dependent, which means the envelope of the compression, and the amount of make-up gain, adjust automatically depending on the input signal.
+This type of automatic system doesn't always work so well, but in this case they did a very good job.
 The action is decently smooth and not obtrusive.
 The ratio is moderate--good for general control of levels, but not a hard limiter.
-It will limit big spikes if you set the threshold to an extreme low level, but then the amount your whole signal is compressed will also be extreme, and kind of weird-sounding.
+It will limit big spikes if you set the threshold to an extreme low level, but then the whole signal gets extremely compressed, and kind of weird-sounding.

 The Decimator function is essentially just a gate.
 From their advertising, I thought it would be more of a complex and subtle noise-filtering system, but really it just opens and closes like any other gate--and frankly I've heard better.
 The edge of each opening and closing is abrupt and unnatural.
 The Exciter function is almost exactly like the high-frequency process of the BBE Sonic Maximizer.
 It does add brightness and clarity to the high end, but it can also sound artificial if you over-do it.
 The EQ, including high and low shelving and two bands of semi-parametric mids, is well-designed and effective.
 The tone of the preamp overall is clean and full, and a bit dark unless you boost the treble some.

-All text on this page written and owned by Cyrus J. Heiduska, 2006-2013, all rights reserved.
+All text on this page written and owned by OVNIFX, 2006-2018, all rights reserved.